SeshFoster/manga-web-site/README.md

 ### 👨 &nbsp;How to Launch This Project

-&bshp; You need to download this project, you can download it from the github link or add git init to your project via SSH keys.
+&nbsp;You need to download this project, you can download it from the github link or add git init to your project via SSH keys.

-&bshp; The following, since the code has the PHP language, then you need to have PHP, apache on your device.
+&nbsp;The following, since the code has the PHP language, then you need to have PHP, apache on your device.

-&bshp; To run the server in PHP, you can use Open Server, Ampps, docker - if you work on Windows OS.
+&nbsp;To run the server in PHP, you can use Open Server, Ampps, docker - if you work on Windows OS.

-&bshp; To run a linux project, you need to use docker, xampp.
+&nbsp;To run a linux project, you need to use docker, xampp.